NREL/dgen/packer/README.md

-# Packer AMI Build Instructions
+# Packer AMI Usage Guide

-This guide provides instructions on how to use Packer to build an AMI with the provided configuration.
+This guide provides instructions on how to use Packer to build a dgen AWS AMI with the provided configuration.

 ## Prerequisites